Founders Story

 Manifestation is the process or evolution of bringing desires to life.
 My manifestation with the arts began in my childhood at the age of 8.
 Like many creatives, hearing disparaging remarks about supporting myself with the Arts was a powerful temporary deterrent.
-Although I did not pursue the arts in a traditional sense, I have relied on my innate creative abilities throughout my professional and personal growth.

 Opportunity & Purpose

-Being a stay-at-home mother was one of the most difficult roles I have ever had, compounded by witnessing your child battle Leukemia for three years.
-Those three years were a lesson in patience, faith, self-reflection, and reconnecting with what brings me fulfillment, aside from being a mother.
 Little did I know my reconnecting with my passion for art would spark creativity in my two children as we spent many afternoons drawing and painting, resulting with my son asking for his very own Art Exhibit.
-You can imagine my excitement in making that dream come true! complete with program lovingly crafted by Dad, catering (potluck), and framing of artwork ala our wonderful family friend Linda Pardew.
-The guest list of family, neighbors, and clinical staff were blown away by the exceptional pieces and how enthusiastic our son was in talking about his artwork.
+You can imagine my excitement in making that dream come true! complete with program lovingly crafted by Dad, catering (potluck), and framing of artwork compliments of our wonderful family friend Linda Pardew.
+The guest list of family, neighbors, and clinical staff were blown away by the exceptional art pieces our son created and how enthusiastic he was to share.
 Magic!

 The self-reflection and self-discovery moments invited deeper thinking about my purpose.
 Ensuring my children received a quality education was paramount, which brought me to the question…what is a quality education?
-That timeless adage “Education is the key to your future” is a phrase that many of us have heard, yet we haven’t scrutinized the disparity in education between social classes.
+That timeless adage “Education is the key to your future” is a phrase that many of us have heard, yet too often we don’t consider disparity in education between social classes.
 Historically, compulsory public education was structured for certain learning styles that did not accommodate visual or kinesthetic learners, which unfortunately contributed to missed opportunities and a faltering public education contributing to a decline in academic performance nationally.
-This is seen and felt more by children in under-sourced communities.
+This is seen and felt more by children in under-resourced communities.
 What I learned as a psychology major conducting research on the arts and their place in education, is that standardized testing or intelligence tests do not identify gifted children with creative talents.
 Creative giftedness is considered as important if not more than intelligence tests as explained by researchers Edith Cobb and E. Paul Torrance, to name a few.

 Community Involvement Leads to Renewed Purpose

-I know I was fortunate to be a part of my children’s live’s, including becoming involved in the Parent-Teacher Club.
-While I chaired my share of programs, there was one opportunity that allowed me to leverage my professional background in drafting, computer graphics, desktop publishing, and art.
-Creating leadership opportunities for children in 4th and 5th grades as they assumed the roles of journalist, photographer, editor, and graphic artist, to creating an award winning art curriculum for elementary grade students as the Fine Arts Program Director.
-The Fine Arts program was realized through an army of parents, collaborative administration, and community business members who collectively made the program into a legacy program.
-At the time, then Principal, Ms. Denise Hohn did something bold, she asked a parent without a teaching credential to represent her school at the Castro Valley Unified School District’s Visual Arts Performing Arts (VAPA) initiative, a three year long – grant funded program, with teachers from each of the nine elementary schools receiving art training from a professional artist to then take back to their respective campuses.
+At the time, then Principal, Ms. Denise Hohn did something bold, she asked a parent without a teaching credential to represent her school at the Castro Valley Unified School District’s Visual Arts Performing Arts (VAPA) initiative, a three year long – grant funded program chaired by Cheryl McElhany and Elizabeth Blasquez who secured the grant funds.
+Their efforts ensured teachers from each of the nine elementary schools received art training from a professional artist to then take back to their respective campuses.
 This initiative was instrumental in establishing a comprehensive education for Castro Valley Unified School District children.
-However, after approximately five months into the school district VAPA program, our campus diverged from the canned program the school district adopted.
+However, after approximately five months into the school district’s FAME program, Palomares Elementary diverged from the canned program the school district adopted and developed their VAPA curriculum.
 Fortunately for the families of Palomares Elementary, their Principal, Ms. Hohn allowed me to forge a program that would go on to become truly interdisciplinary and inclusive of all artists, both classical and contemporary.
 Palomares was the only elementary school out of nine who garnered the California Distinguished School and National Blue Ribbon Award.
 As a researcher, I’m left wondering, was our unique art curriculum the variable contributing to success?
 The years that I spent working with the students, administration, teachers, and parents were the happiest I’d been in my professional life.
 This was my purpose!
+Below are photos taken over the years of young scholars receiving instruction from Bay Area artists, parent volunteers, and myself.
+We would celebrate the end of the school year with an annual Art Festival complete with catering, and scholars debuting as docents sharing their portfolios and what they learned over the course of the school year.

 Fast Forward to the Future